Event Info

 It's the most important walk you'll take all year!

 We hope you'll join us to show your support in-person by walking the Doggie Dash route(s) and enjoying the pet festival.
 Doggie Dash is dog-friendly and open to all ages.
-Please reviews our Event Rules for Dogs section below if you plan to bring your pup!
+Please review our Event Rules for Dogs below if you plan to bring your pup!

 • The Walk: Choose between a 1.5 mile flat loop around the park or a 2.5 mile loop that traverses the Hawthorne and Steel bridges.
 Runners are welcome and asked to lead the pack by starting your route at 9 a.m.
 If you prefer to walk elsewhere or on another day, please share your experience with us by posting photos or videos and tagging #doggiedash on social media!